ASD-Blueprint/desktop.gov.au/patterns/byod.md

 Intune app protection policies provide a container policy to the applications to secure corporate data, and prevent download upload, copy and paste actions, and enforce a PIN/appropriate passcode.

 A MAM model does not require the device to be managed (MDM) or enrolled so will carry additional risk.
 Intune app protection MAM policies can be applied without enrolment requirement, this is referred to as MAM without enrolment (MAM-WE).
 Approved applications can be defined through the Conditional Access policies.
+Conditional Access policies can be applied based on various attributes such as device state, user group or location.

 With MAM, iOS devices do not require Apple Business Manager or Apple Push Notification Service certificate configuration or for MAM only, this configuration in the Blueprint for MDM can be ignored if this pattern is the only method for Mobile Devices for the Agency.
 Without MDM policies and enrolment, various functions can not be prevented such as the ability to restrict screenshot for example.